-If an heir does not want to receive his or her portion of the estate, he or she must disclaim his or her right within six weeks after he or she receives notice of the death of the deceased and the inheritance.
+If an heir does not want to receive his or her portion of the estate, he or she must disclaim his or her right within six weeks of receiving notice of the death of the deceased and the inheritance.
 The time limit is extended to six months if either:

-- · the deceased had his or her habitual abode outside Germany; or - the heir was abroad when the period began to run.
+- the deceased had his or her habitual abode outside Germany; or - · the heir was abroad when the period began to run.